BCG Case Interview Prep: Everything You Need to Know

 Afterwards, the interviewer may tell you what actually happened in the case if the case was a real BCG project.
 Don’t worry if your recommendations do not align with what actually happened.
 You are assessed on your overall process, not on your answer.

-BCG provides four practice cases that you can work through to improve your case interview skills:
+BCG provides only a few practice cases that you can work through to improve your case interview skills:

-BCG provides twelve tips to help you improve your BCG case interview performance:
+Below are twelve BCG case interview tips to help you improve your BCG case interview performance:

 Tip #1: Ask questions